- History and evolution

-Some 40 years ago, the area that is today known as Tun Sakaran Marine Park in Sabah was identified by Dr. Elizabeth Wood of the Marine Conservation Society as an area of remarkable marine biodiversity.
+Some 40+ years ago, the area that is today known as Tun Sakaran Marine Park was identified by Dr. Elizabeth Wood of U.K.’s Marine Conservation Society as an area of remarkable marine biodiversity.

-Up until today, the natural and largely untouched beauty of the marine park attracts nature lovers and scuba diving aficionados from around the world throughout the year.
+Up till today, the natural and largely untouched beauty of the marine park attracts nature lovers and scuba diving aficionados from around the world throughout the year.

-The region is known for its high biological diversity and is an active ground for spawning, breeding and growth of terrestrial and marine life.
+Known for its high biological diversity, this thriving zone is an active ground for spawning, breeding and growth of terrestrial and marine life.

-It is almost certain that Tun Sakaran Marine Park has the highest species diversity compared to any other site in Malaysia.
+It is almost certain that Tun Sakaran Marine Park has the highest species diversity compared to other marine sites in Malaysia.

 This includes at least 528 species of reef fish, 240 species of marine invertebrate, 6 species of seagrass and 70 species of soft coral.